celestiaorg/celestia-node/specs/src/shwap/spec.md

 | RowID    | 0x7811    | 0x7810 |
 | SampleID | 0x7801    | 0x7800 |
 | DataID   | 0x7821    | 0x7820 |

-The naive question would be: "Why not to make content verification after Bitswap provided it back over its API?"
-Intuitively, this would simplify a lot and wouldn't require "hacking" CID.
-However, this has an important downside - the Bitswap in such case would consider the request finalized and the content as fetched and valid, sending DONT_WANT message to its peers, while the message might still be invalid according to the verification rules.

 ## Backwards Compatibility